verrazzano/verrazzano/examples/hello-helidon/README.md

 The steps to test these endpoints are described next.

-1. Get the IP address and port to call the REST service.
+1. Get the IP address and port number for calling the REST service.
-    ### Using OKE cluster
+    ### Using an OKE cluster
-    Get the EXTERNAL-IP for istio-ingressgateway service:
+    Get the EXTERNAL-IP address for the `istio-ingressgateway` service:

     ```
     SERVER=$(kubectl get service -n istio-system istio-ingressgateway -o json | jq -r '.status.loadBalancer.ingress[0].ip')
     PORT=80
     ```

-   ### Using Kind Cluster
+   ### Using a kind cluster
-   Get the IP of one node of the cluster and the port from the istio-ingressgateway service:
+   Get the IP address of one node in the cluster and the port number from the `istio-ingressgateway` service:

    ```
    SERVER=$(kubectl get node ${KIND_CLUSTER_NAME}-worker -o json | jq -r '.status.addresses[] | select (.type == "InternalIP") | .address')
    PORT=$(kubectl get service -n istio-system istio-ingressgateway -o json | jq '.spec.ports[] | select(.port == 80) | .nodePort')
    ```

-1. Use the IP address and port to call the different endpoints of the greeting REST service:
+1. Use the IP address and port number to call the following endpoints of the greeting REST service:

     ```
     # Get default message